TheTrainingBoss/Sitefinity-Developers-Workshop/Introduction/readme.md

 information from the database

-The first thing to notice is that we're working with a web application project, not a web site.
+The first thing to notice is that we're working with a web application project, **not a web site**.
 A web site is a loose collection of files, but a project is managed as a whole and is compiled into a single DLL assembly.
 There is one default.aspx page in the project to keep IIS happy, but all the pages actually used in the project are stored in the